The Tholsel, Dublin: Reconstruction of 1681

+In 1718, persons broke into the tholsel and slashed the painting of George I with knives.

-Its ultimate demise came with the construction of the Royal Exchange and the migration of all major trade and mercantile operations to this more grand and spacious commercial building in the late 18th century.
-The only portions of the structure which still exist are the royal coat of arms and two front statues which were removed to the crypt of the nearby Christchurch Cathedral prior to demolition where they remain open for public viewing as of 2020.
+Its ultimate demise came with the construction of the Royal Exchange and the migration of all major trade and mercantile operations to this more grand and spacious commercial building in 1769.

-Various plans for replacements were drawn up with a site at the old Custom House on Essex Quay earmarked for a new design by Benjamin Eaton in 1797 while another design by Richard Johnston in 1805 was proposed for further upriver alongside a new marshalsea.
+Various plans for replacements were drawn up with a site at the old Custom House on Essex Quay earmarked for a new design by Benjamin Eaton in 1797 while another design by Richard Johnston in 1805 was proposed for further upriver alongside a new marshalsea to replace the City Marshalsea.

+The building was later used as a courthouse until it was demolished in 1809.
+At that point, the corporation took a lease of 100 years of City Assembly House on South William Street from Richard Cranfield.

 Clerks of the Tholsel

 The Clerk of the Tholsel or Town Clerk was one of only two elected officials of Dublin Corporation, the other being the Recorder of Dublin.